Ex Corde Caritas: Love from the Heart

 Our school’s motto is ex corde caritas, which means “love from the heart”.

 This reflects Watson’s original charitable foundation and underpins our support programme for charities, both near and far.

 We fundraise for a number of charitable organisations who demonstrate positive impact upon those they help, and where such support can be used towards building sustainable solutions.

 Over the last 10 years, our community at Watson’s has raised more than £373,000 for dozens of charities.

 How do we decide who to support?

-We have three types of charity partnerships.
+As explained in our Charities Policy, we have three types of charity partnerships.
 These are:

 - Permanently supported charities including those which provide disaster relief

 - Strategic partner charities who align with our overall approach to community engagement, defined through our Project 810

 - Annual partnerships which offer support to a wide range of organisations, which are assessed each year via our charities board